Cavendish Mill: History

 The Cavendish Spinning Company Limited was registered in 1884 to build the Cavendish Mill on the site of the former Bankfield Mill.
 This was a Potts building.
-It was six storeys high on the canal side, and five on the other.
+It was six storeys tall on the canal side, and five on the other.
 It is a fireproof design and was the first mill in Ashton to have concrete floors and a flat roof.
-It is instantly recognisable by the octagonal staircase that surrounds the lower part of the chimney.
+It is recognisable by the octagonal staircase that surrounds the lower part of the chimney.
 It stopped spinning in 1934 and was put to other uses.
 It still stands.

 Power

 The steam engine was a horizontal twin compound by Hick, Hargreaves & Co of Bolton.